 MRSA treatment will usually involve up to 4 different types of actions that can be taken.
 Your doctors can help you get rid of this infection.

 One of the first steps in your MRSA treatment will be using a soap like Hibiclens which can help remove the bacteria from your skin.
 This is important for the prevention of further infections.
 Special attention should be paid to the armpits and groin areas as the bacteria will often ‘hide’ in warm areas of the skin.
 This is important general infection prevention.

 Many MRSA skin infections can be treated by a wide variety of drugs and sometimes may only need incision and drainage.
 It will help if your MRSA test reveals exactly what type of MRSA you have.
-Different strains need different drugs.
-Bactrim is often used for those who have the community strains.
-Doctors will want to use drugs sparingly as overuse will speed up the resistance cycle
+Some drugs will be inefective against the strain you may have.